FRC1740/Robot_2023_Java/README.md

 # Robot_2023_Java
-Basic Java Robot for Testing
+## Basic Java Robot for Testing
+This code was built using the 2023 beta version of WPILib

 TODO:
 1. Compile-time ID